allejo/Droopy/README.md

 Welcome to Droopy.
 This is project solely exists for fixing WebOne, a Drupal fork used by CSUN, issues and adding new features to it.

-_More documentation and pictures are to come soon..._

 Installation
 ------------